How an investment grade seller unlocked the IG premium for ITCs

 How Reunion's market intelligence identified the right match at a premium price from a pool of 50+ vetted buyers.

-Reunion Market Monitor revealed key insights about investment grade tax credits and pricing:
+Reunion Market Monitor revealed key insights about IG tax credits and pricing:

 As such, Reunion ran a buyer discovery process based on: